otrv4/otrv4/otrv4.md

 These security properties only hold for when a conversation with OTRv4 is started.
-They do not hold for the previous versions of the OTR protocol, meaning that if a user that supports version 4 starts a conversation with someone that only supports version 3, a conversation with OTRv3 will start, and its security properties will not be the ones stated on these paragraphs.
+They do not hold for the previous versions of the OTR protocol, meaning that if a user that supports version 3 and 4 starts a conversation with someone that only supports version 3, a conversation with OTRv3 will start, and its security properties will not be the ones stated in these paragraphs.

 ## Notation and parameters